-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Identifies critical content in a lesson or activity to which participants should pay particular attention, but less than the majority of students are displaying the desired effect in student evidence.
-Identifies critical content in a lesson or activity to which participants should pay particular attention.
-The desired effect is displayed in the majority of student evidence.
-Based on student evidence, implements adaptations to achieve the desired effect in more than 90% of the student evidence.
+Strategy was Uses strategy Identifies critical Identifies critical critical called for but not exhibited. incorrectly or with parts missing. content in a lesson or activity to which participants should pay particular attention, but less than the majority of students are displaying the desired effect in student evidence. vity to evidence, implements adaptations to achieve the desired effect in more than ajority evidence, implements adaptations to achieve the desired effect in more than